Equinix appoints APAC channel chief

 According to a Q&A on Equinix’s corporate blog, Ben Sadia joined Equinix in May this year and is based in Singapore.

-Before joining Equinix, Ben Sadia was most recently Schneider Electric channels and alliances vice president and Secure Power division edge computing leader for Asia-Pacific, Middle East and Africa, Russia and South America.
+Before joining Equinix, Ben Sadia was most recently Schneider Electric Secure Power channels and alliances vice president and edge computing leader for Asia-Pacific, Middle East and Africa, Russia and South America.

 Before that, she worked for Alcatel-Lucent in France.